static-frame/static-frame/doc/source/articles/upgrade.rst

 Name: mass, dtype: float64

-Yet in violation of that expectation, sometimes Pandas will not use the second ``loc`` argument as a column selection, but instead as a row selection in an inner-depth of ``pd.MultiIndex``.
+Yet, in violation of that expectation, sometimes Pandas will not use the second ``loc[]`` argument as a column selection, but instead as a row selection in an inner-depth of ``pd.MultiIndex``.

 >>> df.loc['lepton', 'tau'] # Selects lepton and tau from rows mass      1.777